harpreetsethi/gettincleaningdatacp/README.md

 There is no **explicit** requirement to **demarcate** or uniquely identify training and test data and hence no measures have been made to do so either.
 Refer to the thread [here](https://class.coursera.org/getdata-014/forum/thread?thread_id=218 "here") (you may have to log in to view the discussion) for more details.
 And there is no **explicit** requirement to de-duplicate the data set set either, hence no such measures are taken.

-For the ease of the user running the script the first tidy dataset is stored in the working directory.
+For the ease of the user running the script the first dataset is stored in the working directory (although this was not a specific requirement).
 A message is printed on the prompt stating the location where the file was created.

 #####Creating the second tidy data set